 Mitral Valve Disease is very common in the Cavalier King Charles Spaniel.
 MVD is first noted with a heart murmur that can progress to congestive heart failure.
 This form of heart disease can occur in many breeds but is seen at a higher incidence in young Cavalier King Charles Spaniels.
 The condition is thought to be genetic, therefore Cavoodle owners need to be aware and ensure regular health checks are performed by their veterinarian.

 Cataracts occur when eyes have a cloudy appearance due to changes to the lens.
 Cataracts can lead to vision loss however they can be removed surgically.

-Hip dysplasia is a condition where the femur and hip joint do not fit together properly, causing pain and lameness.
+Dog hip dysplasia is a condition where the femur and hip joint do not fit together properly, causing pain, lameness and leading to dog arthritis.
 Less severe cases can be treated with anti-inflammatory medication, however surgery may be required for serious cases.